canstar

 What do I need to consider when taking out dental health insurance?

 You can often find special offers from providers that waive some waiting periods for dental care benefits.
-But it’s important to also consider the following:
+But it’s also important to consider the following:

 • How the premiums compare with the rest of the market

-• When the offer ends
+• When any promotion or offer ends

 • Which dental services are covered by the waived waiting period